richardkentng/translate-api/readme.md

 - Just One Input Value To Work With
   - For the options inside the datalist, the value should be exactly the SAME as the textContent.
 Otherwise, the dropdown will show two text items per option instead of one!
   - How I got the langauge code: I had to feed the full language word (eg: `inputEl.value === "English"`) into an object. (eg: `lang_langCode["English"] === "en"`)
-- Lacks No-Match-Message (Clicks do nothing.)
+- Lacks No-Match-Message (Clicks do nothing)
   - If you type something that matches no languages, the list options disappear, but there is no message that says "no options".
 Thus, if a no-match word is entered, clicking the dropdown icon accomplish nothing.
 - Not-Smart Enter Press
   - If you type a partial language name and press enter, the language at the top of the list will NOT be selected.
 Instead, the form will submit, and the next required & unfilled form-control may be selected.